sepiphy/coding-recommendations/README.md

 ## About

-XuanQuynh coding recommandations for various languages.
+XuanQuynh coding recommendations for various languages and frameworks.

 ## Standards